 How to Quit Apps in iOS 8 & iOS 7

-Quitting out of running apps post iOS 7 is a bit different than it was before, but once you get the hang of using the new multitasking screen, you’ll find the change is for the better.
+Quitting out of running apps in modern versions of iOS is a bit different than it was before, but once you get the hang of using the new multitasking screen, you’ll find the change is for the better.
 Not only can you use this to close out of a single app, but with a simple multitouch gesture you can also quit out of multiple apps at the same time.

-Regular readers will recall that included this trick as one of the four essential tips for learning some of the major changes made in iOS 7 and iOS 8, but we still get so many questions about it that we think it’s worthy of it’s own post.
+Regular readers will recall that included this trick as one of the four essential tips for learning some of the major changes made in iOS 7, iOS 8, and iOS 9, but we still get so many questions about it that we think it’s worthy of it’s own post.
 Let’s get right to it:

-Quit a Single App in iOS 7 & iOS 8
+Quit a Single App in iOS 7, iOS 8, & iOS 9

 - Double-tap the Home button on the iPhone, iPad, or iPod touch to summon the multitasking screen